orontee/argos/README.rst

 * Playback state & tracklist view

-* Library browser populated with Mopidy-Local, Mopidy-Bandcamp and Mopidy-Podcast albums
+* Library browser populated with albums from Mopidy-Local, Mopidy-Bandcamp and Mopidy-Podcast

-* Playlists view
+* View and edition of Mopidy-M3U playlists

 Install
 =======